xuri/aurora/README.md

 - Logout support when Basic Auth has been enabled
 - Custom job content hightlight display theme support
 - Cookies control, each user can add its own personal Beanstalk server
-- Statistics overview, display all statistics in an overview page from the server

 ## Credits